p2/OAuth2/README.md

 In case an application cannot guard its secret, such as a distributed iOS app, you would use the _implicit grant_ or, in some cases, still a _code grant_ but omitting the client secret.
 It has however become common practice to still use code grants from mobile devices, including a client secret.
 This class fully supports those flows, it automatically creates a “Basic” Authorization header if the client has a client secret.
+If the site requires client credentials in the request body, set `secretInBody` to true, as explained below.

 #### Implicit Grant